Instruction - Adjacency-Effect Correction

 A TXT configuration file is stored in the tmart package folder.
 Its path is printed in the Python console and the log file.
 Brief descriptions are given in the file.
 Most of the configuration settings are tuned for best performance.

 By default, T-Mart identifies water pixels and only modify their values, leaving land pixel values unchanged to facilitate the existing calibration of atmospheric correction processors that extract information from land pixels.
-In case a significant number of water pixels are falsely masked as land, the mask_SWIR_threshold

-in the AEC.run function overwrites the value in config.txt.
-Alternatively, setting AE_land
+Both mask_SWIR_threshold or mask_NDWI_threshold can be adjusted in config.txt.
+Modifying mask_SWIR_threshold in the AEC.run function overwrites the value in config.txt.
+Alternatively, setting AE_land to True enables AEC across the entire scene.

 Additional arguments

-is the aerosol optical thickness at 550 nm, you can specify it if you are certain about its value or simply to test the impact of using different values. n_photon
+AOT and n_photon can be specified manually.
+AOT is the aerosol optical thickness at 550 nm, you can specify it if you are certain about its value or simply to test the impact of using different values. n_photon is the number of photons used in each T-Mart run; the default value of 100,000 is recommended for accurate results.
+It can be reduced to 10,000 for quicker computation.

 tmart.AEC.run(file, username, password, overwrite=True, AOT = 0.05, n_photon = 10_000)